azat-dev/azat-dev/README.md

 # About me

-I've worked for 3 years as an Java Backend Developer and for 4 years as a Web-Developer and iOS - Developer.
-I've been working in the IT industry for 13 years already.
-I am passionate about creating efficient, high-quality, and user-friendly applications using Clean Architecture principles, Test Driven Development and Domain Driven Design.
+I've worked for 3 years as an Java Backend Developer and for 4 years as a Front-End Developer (Web & iOS) I am passionate about creating efficient, high-quality, and user-friendly applications using Clean Architecture principles, Test Driven Development and Domain Driven Design.

+# Demo (Java/Spring Boot - Project)

+Explore the quality of my code through this [DEMO PROJECT](https://github.com/azat-dev/Booking).

+Main features of this project:

+- E2E tests
+- Unit tests
+- Event Driven Architecture
+- CQRS
+- Doman Driven Design

 # Demo (iOS - Project)

-If you want to check the quality of my code, you can check out this [DEMO PROJECT](https://github.com/azat-dev/CurrencyConverter).
+Explore the quality of my code through this [DEMO PROJECT](https://github.com/azat-dev/CurrencyConverter).

 Main features of this project: